culpgrant/smart_home/README.md

 - Setup Equinox EV in the home assitant
 - Buy the hookup for the garage door
 - Water Sensor for rain gage (other outdoor climate) stuff
+- announcement in bathroom when i am home

 ### Stack
 - Computer/Server: [Beelink Mini S13]('https://www.amazon.com/dp/B0BW8JSQCH')